 - Add weights - I found that 20 fender washers was just about right.
 Feel free to experiment.

 - Add the other nylon lock nut and tighten it down so there is no play in the washers.

 - There should be about 1.5" of ground penetrating tip exposed.
 You probably shouldn't sharpen it..

 - Go ouside, away from any people, pets, and anything else you care about including your personal safety, and give it a toss.
 With any luck it lands sticking into the ground and not into your head or body.
 No go make 4 more so you have a complete set!

 3D Printed Jart (aka Lawn Dart) by makermichael is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure makermichael would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure makermichael would love to see what you've printed.
+Please document your print and share a Make with the community.